 We first thought of slipping a few Blackjack references and mentioning how Epic are on a roll but them gambling metaphors tend to shed their poetic appeal quite quickly.
 For what it's worth though, Epic aren't really big on luck either.

 Now, raking in $3 billion per year is the sort of income that's no longer challenging just gaming companies - heck, Sweeney's men are doing vastly better than many full-fledged states around the globe.
-Reports by Bloomberg and SuperData had Epic valued at $5.9 billion at the end of July 2018, so you do the math.
+Reports by Bloomberg and SuperData had Epic valued at $ at the end of July 2018, so you do the math.

 Fortnite: Battle Royale is not a physical product that would incur traditional production costs, so Epic's operation is as convenient as it is lucrative.
 Ironically enough, we're looking at a free to play game whose largely unobtrusive business model isn't trying to conceal paywalls with what looks like a game - it's a free to play, nag-free title and the players' appreciation shows.,